 8. hear from professionals in various professions and build relationships with students in the professions

-Faculty:
+Course leaders

 Dr. Alaina Garland, course coordinator, is an Assistant Professor in Biology, teaching Biology 101, 202, 205, 252, and 449.
 She has a PhD in Microbiology and Immunology from UNC-CH and taught for several years at the University of Washington in Seattle prior to being hired in her current position at UNC.
 She is passionate about educating students in biology and helping them to achieve their professional goals.

-Dr. Jean DeSaix, course faculty, is a Teaching Professor in biology, teaching Biology 101 and other courses

-through her career.
-She spent years as a health professions advisor and continues to be active at the campus, state and national level with Advisors of Health Professions.
+Dr. Jean DeSaix, course faculty, is a Professor in biology, having taught Biology 101 served as a health professions advisor.
+She continues to be active at the campus, state and national level with Advisors of Health Professions.
 Her professional interest is assessment and she is on the Test Construction Committee for the Dental Admissions Test and the Optometry Admissions Test.
+She and her husband, Peter, are Covenant Scholarship mentors and always open to mentoring Covenant Scholars who are interested in health professions.

-Dr. Meg Zomorodi, course faculty, is Associate Professor in Nursing and Assistant Provost and Director

-for Interprofessional Education and Practice at UNC.
-She teaches in the nursing school for the undergraduate and

-graduate program.
-She is a neuroscience intensive care nurse and her educational scholarship is centered around

-interprofessional education, quality improvement, and leadership.
+Dr. Meg Zomorodi, course faculty, is a Clinical Professor in Nursing and Assistant Provost and Director for Interprofessional Education and Practice at UNC-CH.
+She teaches in the nursing school for the undergraduate and graduate programs.
+She is a neuroscience intensive care nurse and her educational scholarship is centered around interprofessional education, quality improvement, and leadership.

 (Each of these faculty members have PhDs and so the proper way to address them is with the prefix “Dr.” or “Professor.”)

+Ms. Mary-Charles Horn is a Health Professions Advisor in the College of Arts and Sciences at UNC.
+She has a Masters in Counseling Psychology and Counselor Education, and advises students through their journey of exploring, preparing, and applying to a Health Professional School.

 Peer Mentors: You are fortunate to have a group of near-peer-mentors who are familiar with particular health